metamuffin/keks-meet/readme.md

 Licensed under the terms of the GNU Affero General Public License version 3 only.
 See [COPYING](./COPYING).

-## Security

-keks-meet _tries_ to be secure.
-However I am not a security expert.
-The current system works as follows:

--   The room name is set in the section of the URL which is not sent to the server.
--   The server receives a salted SHA-256 hash of the room name to group clients of a room.
--   The client uses PBKDF2 (constant salt; 250000 iterations) to derive a 256-bit AES-GCM key from the room name.
--   All relayed message contents are encrypted with this key.
-    -   Message recipient is visible to the server
-    -   The server assigns user ids

 ## Usage

 For trying it out, a hosted version is available on [my server](https://meet.metamuffin.org/).